 While the likelihood of anyone guessing keys like “AHG2SAAF73LNARY9D1BT6QNCMAFL7Z8WE” is low, the possibility does exist.
 Pairing the generated key with a passphrase or some other method if the optional user-created lock could make the tool even more secure.

 More Ways to use Sync

 The mobile nature of laptops forces users to be in and out of the office, but setting up a Sync-centric folder structure for a user’s to read and edit files could keep all the data updated and centralized on the company’s file server.

 2. Cloud backup service

-Setting up a large storage space (possibly Network Attached Storage) and using Sync to pull in files from all client locations as a central backup tool.
-Sync would be setup to watch live share folders and synchronize in a read-only pattern back to the NAS device.
+Setting up large storage space (possibly Network Attached Storage) and using Sync to pull in files from all client locations as a central backup tool.
+Sync would be set up to watch live share folders and synchronize in a read-only pattern back to the NAS device.

 3. Personal data multi backup

 By placing Sync on every computer possible and designating a folder for your data, this might effectively distribute backups to multiple places and protect you from hardware failure.
 Use this scenario on all family member’s computers and create a multi-computer backup system that protects everyone’s data, all the time.

 That awesome batch of sunset photos is growing and you’d like to show everyone that wants to see them.
 You don’t want to email each file out as you add them and want something more automatic.
 Share the folder’s Sync read-only key with friends (and on Twitter) and let anyone who’s interested keep up-to-date as you add new content.

 5. Creating a dead drop